acl-org/acl-anthology/hugo/content/info/ids.md

 Historically, the file names fit within the 8.3 DOS naming constraint for maximum portability, as recommended by Adobe.
 PDF filenames are globally unique, to support subsetting (saving an ad hoc collection of papers to a single directory).

+The old format presented a number of problems.

+* It had only four digits to encode the volume and paper number.
+  Some workshops had more than 100 papers and had to be unnaturally split into multiple volumes, in a cumbersome fashion (for example, [WMT 2019](https://aclanthology.org/events/wmt-2019/)).
+  The modern format has no real restriction on the number of papers.

+* It had a fixed number of identifiers for venues (for example, "P" was for "ACL").
+  All other venues shared the "W" identifier.
+  The modern format permits a unique venue code for every venue.